Legal Information

 HSBC has established a framework for employee performance assessments which encompasses a broad range of indicators including behavioral standards in line with our Global Conduct Framework.
 Framework in place for all employees.
 Performance evaluations against expected standards of delivery and behavior are discussed with employees throughout the performance year.

 HSBC conducts training to raise employees' awareness on our Global Conduct Framework, the FSA’s Principles of Customer-Oriented Business Conduct and the Policy and Action items we have established/published.
 Mandatory training is conducted for all employees on an annual basis which includes our Global Conduct Framework.
-Going forward, local mandatory training will include the FSA’s Principles of Customer-Oriented Business Conduct and the Policy and Action items we have established/published.
+The FSA’s Principles of Customer-Oriented Business Conduct and the Policy and Action items we have established/published were included in our firm’s 2024 annual compliance training.

 Principles 2-7 above correspond to the JFSA’s Principles of Customer Orientated Business Conduct (as of January 2021), principles 2-7.